matveyt/neoclip/README.md

 See `:h provider-clipboard` for more info.

-Currently supported platforms are Windows, macOS and X. You have to compile platform-dependent module from source before use.
+Supported platforms are Windows, macOS, X11 and Wayland.
+You have to compile platform-dependent module from source before use.
 For example,

     $ cd ~/.config/nvim/pack/bundle/opt/neoclip/src